Seasonal Guide

 Turn off bathroom exhaust fans.
 Like range hoods, these exhaust air and pull smoke in through leaks elsewhere in the home.
 Keep use brief and the door closed.

 Wear an N95 mask if you must go outside.
-Do not rely on surgical masks or cloth — they do not filter PM2.5 effectively.
+Surgical masks and cloth masks do not filter PM2.5.

-Shelter in place works when your home can maintain indoor AQI below 150.
-If indoor PM2.5 keeps climbing despite closed windows and a running purifier, or if official evacuation orders are issued, leave.
-Follow local emergency management guidance — no purifier replaces evacuation when the fire itself is close.
+Shelter in place works when your home can keep indoor AQI below 150.
+If indoor PM2.5 keeps climbing with windows closed and a purifier running, leave.
+And leave if official orders are issued.
+No purifier replaces leaving when the fire is close.

 Do not open windows the moment outdoor AQI drops.
-Smoke particles settle on every surface — carpets, curtains, upholstered furniture, bedding — and re-enter the air whenever you move around.
+Smoke particles settle on carpets, curtains, fabric furniture, and bedding.
+They float back up whenever you move around.
 Follow this sequence:

-1. Wait for sustained clean air.
-Confirm outdoor AQI has been below 50 for at least 2 consecutive hours before opening windows.
+1. Wait for clean air.
+Outdoor AQI must stay below 50 for at least 2 hours in a row before you open windows.
 Check airnow.gov.

 2. Keep purifiers running for 2-3 more days.
-Even after outdoor air is clean, settled particles keep resuspending indoors.
+Even after outdoor air clears, settled particles keep floating back up.
 Do not turn off the purifier just because you cannot smell smoke.

 3. Replace your HVAC filter.
-It absorbed a heavy load during the event.
-A clogged filter restricts airflow and loses efficiency.
-MERV 13 filters should be replaced after any major smoke event regardless of calendar schedule.
+It took a heavy load during the event.
+A clogged filter cuts airflow and loses power.
+Change MERV 13 filters after any major smoke event, even if they are not due yet.

 4. Vacuum with a HEPA vacuum.
-A standard vacuum re-suspends fine particles back into the air.
-Use a vacuum with a sealed HEPA filter.
-Do carpets, upholstery, and mattresses.
+A normal vacuum blows fine particles back into the air.
+Use a sealed HEPA vacuum.
+Do carpets, furniture, and mattresses.

 5. Wipe hard surfaces with a damp cloth.
 Dry dusting kicks particles into the air.
 Damp-wipe countertops, shelves, windowsills, and window frames where particles collect.